OutSystems/docs-bestpractices/src/lifecycle/tech-debt/tech-debt.md

 For an in-depth discussion of these rules for architecture design see the Architecture design [appendix](#architecture-design-for-drchitecture-dashboard) below.

-### Using the Architecture Dashboard
+### Using the AI Mentor Studio

-The Architecture Dashboard is designed for:
+The AI Mentor Studio is designed for:

 *   [Architects](https://success.outsystems.com/Documentation/Architecture_Dashboard/Getting_started_with_Architecture_Dashboard/Getting_started_as_an_architect) who need to understand how the architecture evolves
 *   [Team leads](https://success.outsystems.com/Documentation/Architecture_Dashboard/Getting_started_with_Architecture_Dashboard/Getting_started_as_a_team_lead) who need to make sure that there are no problems with the architecture
 *   [Developers](https://success.outsystems.com/Documentation/Architecture_Dashboard/Getting_started_with_Architecture_Dashboard/Getting_started_as_a_developer) who need to make sure their code adheres to best practices and doesn’t introduce any performance or security issues

-Architecture Dashboard provides an integrated, bird’s eye view of technical debt across an entire portfolio of applications and the interdependencies between modules in the developers’ environment.
+AI Mentor Studio provides an integrated, bird’s eye view of technical debt across an entire portfolio of applications and the interdependencies between modules in the developers’ environment.
 The OutSystems AI engine classifies every architecture module into its correct class, automating architecture discovery.
 A heat map visualization of mild-to-severe problem areas helps IT leaders identify problem areas quickly and to prioritize them accordingly.

 ![architecture-dashboard](images/architecture-dashboard.png)